Aerial view of Imperial Valley agriculture with mountains in background

 GRANTMAKER

-Imperial Valley Wellness Foundation (IVWF) annually awards one-year, Mission Support grants ranging from $1,000 – $10,000 per recipient.
+Imperial Valley Wellness Foundation (IVWF) annually awards one-year, Health and Wellness grants ranging from $1,000 – $10,000 per recipient.

 We recognize the importance and value of focusing on the quality of life for the residents of the Imperial County and want to support the work that many organizations are doing to address health and wellness, and community engagement in disinvested communities and especially with populations and groups that have been historically excluded from planning and decision-making.
 In addition, we value the importance of the nonprofits that lead this work and are committed to supporting them in building capacity to carry out their work and mission.